 ND

-For comparison, 1 microgram per litre is equivalent to one part per billion.
+For comparison, 1 microgram per litre (µg/L) is equivalent to 1,000 nanograms per litre (ng/L).
 ND – no detectable concentrations.
 This is based on a limit of reporting for PFOA, PFOS, and PFHxS (the regulated PFAS) which is less than 0.002 micrograms per litre - well below safe limits. * Djerriwarrh Reservoir is no longer used to supply drinking water to our community and has not been part of our drinking water supply strategy for many years.